AKASHAorg/blog.akasha.world/_posts/2016-06-03-thoughts-from-the-machine-room.md

 The graph above also shows how the gas price has not changed, even if the price per ETH more than doubled.

 ### The Bigger Picture
+> *“Whatever the mind can conceive and believe, it can achieve.” ― Napoleon Hill*

 Homestead brought with it the first gas price adjustment and to a certain extent, the issue we’re facing now related to the ETH/Gas price increase was to be expected, as [pointed out by Vitalik in the last discussion on this topic](https://www.reddit.com/r/ethereum/comments/499a7w/gas_prices_are_already_kinda_down_to_20_shannon/).